-High School Equivalency (HSE) refers to an educational credential that has the same value as a conventional high school diploma.
+A High School Equivalency Diploma is an educational credential that has the same value as a conventional high school diploma.

 Each state has a high school equivalency testing program, and Onsego’s online GED classes will help you pass the exam efficiently.

-These programs allow adults who could not complete their high school education to earn a degree that is all over North America in lieu of a diploma by employers and institutions of post-secondary education.
+These programs allow adults who could not complete their high school education to earn a degree that is all over North America accepted in lieu of a common high school diploma by employers and institutions of post-secondary education.

-So a high school equivalency credential is a recognized and much-used alternative to an American high school diploma.
-In general, there are two exams used by states to measure a candidate’s academic proficiency and skills.
-Testing occurs at a level comparable to that of high school seniors upon graduation.
+So, a high school equivalency credential is a recognized and much-used alternative to an American high school diploma.
+A high school equivalency exam measures a candidate’s academic proficiency and skills.
+Testing occurs at a level comparable to that of graduating high schoolers.

 Two High School Equivalency Exams

-There are two high school equivalency (HSE) exams that are nationally used, the GED Test (General Educational Development) and the HiSE Test (High School Equivalency Test).
+There are two high school equivalency exams that are nationally used: the GED Exam (General Educational Development) and the HiSET (High School Equivalency Test).

-Having your HSE diploma will certainly result in better employment options, and the credential is also your ticket to a college education.
+Having your High School Equivalency diploma will certainly result in better employment options, and the credential is also your ticket to a college education.
 Both exams are quite challenging, so becoming perfectly prepared is a prerequisite for success.
 Onsego’s GED Preparatory Program will get you all set for either the HiSET or GED exam fast.

 Some states use state-specific college entrance exams as well.
 Florida, for example, uses the GED exam, but students can also take the PERT (Postsecondary Education Readiness Test) to measure academic proficiency for college entrance testing, and in Texas, the TSI (Texas Success Initiative) Assessments is used for that purpose.